trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 Only use "these quotation marks" in DE and EN, not „these quotation marks”

+- Bullet points like this
+* or like this
+- always leave a blank line above and below the list

 ## Footnotes: Suggestion of a modified "Chicago Manual, 17th edition (note)"

 ### Monography
 Grzimek, Bernhard.
 Flug ins Schimpansenland.
 Reise durch ein Stück Afrika von heute.
 Stuttgart: Kosmos 1955. [pages = : 98]

 ### Anthology
-Gregory Kohlstedt, Sally. „Reflections on Zoo History“.
+Gregory Kohlstedt, Sally.
+"Reflections on Zoo History".
 In New Worlds, New Animals.
 From Menagerie to Zoological Park in the Nineteenth Century, hg. [ed.] von Robert J. Hoage und William A. Deiss.
 Baltimore: Johns Hopkins Univ.
 Press, 1996: 3-7.

 ### Journal
 Grincheva, Natalia. „U.S. Arts and Cultural Diplomacy: Post-Cold War Decline and the Twenty-First Century Debate“.
 The Journal of Arts Management, Law, and Society 40 (1.
 März 2010): 169–83. https://doi.org/10.1080/10632921.2010.504509.